Duke's Samad named Chairwoman of Dept. of Medicine at Aga Khan University in Pakistan

-On July 1, Zainab Samad, MBBS, MHS, associate professor of Medicine at Duke, will become the first chairwoman of the Department of Medicine at Aga Khan University in Pakistan, her alma mater.
+On July 1, 2018, Zainab Samad, MBBS, MHS, associate professor of Medicine at Duke, became the first chairwoman of the Department of Medicine at Aga Khan University in Pakistan, her alma mater.
 This is quite an accomplishment for anyone, but in particular for a woman from a highly conservative Pashtun family in northern Pakistan.
 There, young girls traditionally were not allowed to attend school in accordance with the practice of purdah, the global religious idea that women should be physically segregated from men.

 Samad’s parents, however, both physicians, were determined that she would be educated and sent her to school in Karachi, Pakistan.
 Samad attended St. Joseph’s Convent School and College, and then medical school at Aga Khan University, an independent global research university with its primary campus in Pakistan.
 In 2000, Samad graduated from the Bachelor of Medicine, Bachelor of Surgery (MBBS) program with honors and amongst the top students of her class.